MohamedAmin324/Personal-Portfolio/README.md

 # Note about Accessibility
 Implementation of accessibility will be limited but further enhanced in the future, refer back to the corresponding Notion section

+## About Me Section:
+The icons used in the navigation bar are from this [website](https://www.svgrepo.com/vectors/github/)

 ## Projects Section
 This section will essentially have 4 projects, each with its own description , title , tech stack and links to live preview & github